cesarbahena/ShiftCheck/README.md

 2. Build and run the ShiftCheck application
 3. Login with your credentials
 4. View pending samples and create shift handovers

+## Testing

+The application has been manually tested with the following scenarios:
+- User authentication and token management
+- Pending samples retrieval and display
+- Shift handover creation with multiple samples
+- Navigation between pages
+- Error handling for network failures